mrvini/employee-service-api/README.md

 - delete
 - get all

-Please follow https://serverless.com documentation to set up your envirnment.
+Please follow https://serverless.com documentation to set up your environment.
 This project is configured to run in AWS

 ## SETUP